 What if my registrar asks for an IP address?
 Can I use an “A” name/record?

 A records rely on IP addresses and our IP addresses are subject to change at any time without notification.
-For this reason, we strongly recommend using a CNAME record.
+For this reason, we do not recommend using an A record.

 What are nameservers, and do I have to worry about them?